rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 screen.
 This is just a prompt stating what the game is and requesting input from the user.

-### Variable Bindings
+### Storing Values with Variable Bindings

+Next we need to store the user input.

 ```rust,ignore
 let mut guess = String::new();
 ```

 Now we’re getting interesting!
 There’s a lot going on in this little line.
-The first thing to notice is that this is a let statement, which is used to create what are called *variable bindings*.
-Here's an example:
+The first thing to notice is that this is a `let` statement, which is used to create *variable bindings*.
+Here's another example:

 ```rust,ignore
 let foo = bar;